animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

 A complete discussion of Locators is beyond the scope of this document.
-Readers are encouraged to read the {data-store-name}
-{apache-geode-docs}/topologies_and_comm/topology_concepts/how_member_discovery_works.html\[User
-Guide\] for more details on Locators and their role in the cluster.
+Readers are encouraged to read the GemFire {apache-geode-docs}/topologies_and_comm/topology_concepts/how_member_discovery_works.html\[User Guide\] for more details on Locators and their role in the cluster.